johandahlberg/piper/README.md

     package

-Will produce you jars (look under the `target` dir and in the dir for the Scala version that you build targets)
+Will produce the jars (look under the `target` dir and in the dir for the Scala version that your build targets)

     clean

 If something looks strange it's probably a good idea to run this.
-It deletes all of your class files so that you can create be sure you have a totally clean build.
+It deletes all of your class files so that you can be sure you have a totally clean build.

     test

-Run the tests (for more on testing, see the testing chapter) - note that by default this only dry runs the qscript integration tests, which (basically making sure that they compile, but giving you no guarantees for runtime functionality).
+Run the tests (for more on testing, see the testing chapter) - note that by default this only dry runs the qscript integration tests, which basically makes sure that they compile, but giving you no guarantees for runtime functionality.

 ### Project organization